cs-au-dk/Artemis/docs/sections/server.rst

             ]
         }

-    Note that the XPath identifier returned in the result is our internally generated one, so may not match the query, but it will refer to the same element.
+    The XPath identifiers returned are Artemis' internally generated ones and may not match the filter, even if it selects a single element.

 * ``click``
     Clicks on an element specified by XPath.